Sable, three Towers Or, two and one

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Full sail, Open, Between, Watercolor, Proper, Alborán, Sea of, Point upwards, Anchor, Azure, Bibliography, Boa, Chevron, Charged, Cheshire County, Ogee, Party per fess, Created, Cross couped, Quarterly, Outlined in sable, Disordered, Dexter, Two, In base, Coat of arms, Sword, Mullet, Personal, Gules, Illuminated, Imaginary, Interpreted, Chief, Letter, Hand, Semi-circular, Eight, Ordered, Or, Argent, Without divisions, Quill, Rough, Sable, Century XXI, Sinister, Plain tincture, Three and One.
+Full sail, Open, Between, Point upwards, Azure, Bibliography, Boa, Chevron, Charged, Crest, Cheshire County, Ogee, Party per fess, Created, Cross couped, Quarterly, Affronty, Outlined in sable, Disordered, Dexter, Two, In base, Coat of arms, Sword, Mullet, Personal, Gules, Illuminated, Imaginary, Interpreted, Chief, Mantling, Letter, Hand, Semi-circular, Eight, Ordered, Or, Argent, Without divisions, Quill, Sable, Century XXI, Sinister, Crest and mantling, Freehand, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,